qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/attribute_table.rst

 .. note:: Using **Many to one relation** cardinality

-  Sometimes hide the pivot table in a N-M relationship maintenance is not desirable.
+  Sometimes hiding the pivot table in a N-M relationship maintenance is not desirable.
 Mainly because there are attributes in the relationship that can only have values when a relationship is established.
 If your tables are layers (have a geometry field) it could be interesting to activate the :guilabel:`On map identification`